Dooars-Terai tea gardens: Improving brand value

 According to a study carried out by the Indian Institute of Management, Calcutta, the tea produced by the plantations of North Bengal (Dooars area) do not have the brand value of Darjeeling tea or Assam tea.
 Around 2002-2004 the industry faced a crisis and at least 22 plantations were closed down in Jalpaiguri district, affecting 21,000 permanent workers and impacting a much larger population.
 The Indian Tea Association has floated an idea whereby 10 gardens, of the total 290 in the Dooars region, have been identified and they will brand their produce under the brand name Dooars Robusta.
 It is felt that this would enhance their brand value.

 Workers

 Adivasis from Chotanagpur form a sizeable section of the workers in the tea gardens in the area.
 Dumka, Hazaribagh, Ranchi and Chaibasa formed one of the biggest catchment areas for tea garden labour in the twilight years of the 19th century.
 “The notorious coolie trade under colonial rule exploited the dispossession, indebtedness and despair of Adivasis to transport them, often by force or deception, as far as Assam or the Dooars – or even further afield to plantations in Trinidad, Guyana, South Africa and Malaya.
 A century and a half later, these communities are on the move again.
 The moribund economy of the Dooars region has rendered these communities vulnerable yet again.”
 Apart from the Adivasis, many tea garden workers are Nepali and Rajbanshi.
 Nepalis comprise 10% of the workers.
+Several European Tea estate owner and manager were died there due to black fever and malaria, they were buried in Rangamati Tea Estate Cemetery.